 Pay attention to the detail on the exterior of the church.
 It involves Inca elements in order to convince natives to convert to Christianity.

-A visit costs S/15 and is well worth it.
+A visit costs S/15 (as of July 2014) and is well worth it.
 The interior is not as ornate as the cathedral but still spectacular.
 You are also able to climb to the first level of the bell tower through a tiny passageway and up a steep staircase.
 The views of the plaza are priceless from there.

 The area around the plaza is also full of many surprises.
 If you are looking for a cheap meal, need a drink, or want to shop for bargains, the alley to the north, Procuradores, will lead you to what you are looking for.